 Amsterdam, Netherlands, is the ideal home base for a tour of Holland.
-You’ll find that Amsterdam is one of the most exciting places to visit in Europe, as well as full of world class museums like the Van Gogh Museum and the Anne Frank House.
+You’ll find that Amsterdam is one of the most exciting places to visit in Europe and is full of world-class museums like the Van Gogh Museum and the Anne Frank House.

 At the close of the city’s golden age, the fortunes of Amsterdam would ebb and flow for centuries until a sustained economic recovery occurred in the 19th century during the Industrial Revolution.

-Throughout all of its ups and downs, Amsterdam has remained a vibrant city with a rich history, ripe for visits and tours.
-After you’ve had your fill exploring Amsterdam, a handful of easy day trips await to classic locales like the Keukenhof gardens and the Zaanse Schans windmill village.
+Throughout its ups and downs, Amsterdam has remained a vibrant city with a rich history, ripe for visits and tours.
+After you’ve explored Amsterdam, a handful of easy day trips await to classic locales like the Keukenhof Gardens and the Zaanse Schans windmill village.

-If you’re trying to choose between Amsterdam and Copenhagen, which are somewhat similar to one another as far as sights and sounds go, your traveling companions might help you make a choice.
+If you’re trying to choose between Amsterdam and Copenhagen, which are similar to one another as far as sights and sounds go, your traveling companions might help you choose.

 11. Rome, Italy

-It’s not uncommon to know a lot about Rome before you ever step foot in the city due to its importance to antiquity and the Roman Empire that ruled over Europe for so many centuries.
+It’s common to know much about Rome before you ever step foot in the city due to its importance to antiquity and the Roman Empire that ruled over Europe for many centuries.

-Ancient Rome was just a small town on the Tiber River in the 8th century BC but would eventually become the most important city in an empire that stretched across present-day Europe, Asia, Africa, and Britain.
+Ancient Rome was just a small town on the Tiber River in the 8th century BC.
+Still, it would eventually become the most important city in an empire that stretched across present-day Europe, Asia, Africa, and Britain.